-Swazi Baskets who create beautifully soft but strong handmade basketware from Swaziland.
+Swazi Baskets create beautifully soft but strong handmade basketware from Swaziland.
 The baskets are woven using Lutindzi grass.
-The grass is picked from the ‘eTjebovu’ & ‘Mantenga’ areas on the slopes of the mountains in Swaziland, dried out and then made into ropes which is then coiled, weaved and/or sewn or finger-knitted to create their baskets.
+The grass is picked from the ‘eTjebovu’ & ‘Mantenga’ areas on the slopes of the mountains in Swaziland, dried out, and then made into ropes which are then coiled, weaved, and/or sewn or finger-knitted to create their baskets.

-Swazi Basket is a family business, run by Nelton Mavinbela and his family.
+Swazi Baskets is a family business, run by Nelton Mavinbela and his family.
 Nelton is from Swaziland and continuously travels between Cape Town and Swaziland to support his business.

 SOUFIANE ZARIB: MOROCCO

 Soufiane Zarib is Moroccan rug heaven.
 Their main store is in an amazing Riad in the Marrakech Medina and is hidden behind a grand front door.
 Zarib is world-famous thanks to the quality of the rugs they stock.
 They specialise in vintage Berber rugs, large scale, and modern luxury rugs.